vitorm04/docs.pt-br/docs/standard/containerized-lifecycle-architecture/design-develop-containerized-apps/visual-studio-tools-for-docker.md

 ![Adicionar a opção de menu de suporte do Docker no Visual Studio](media/add-docker-support-menu.png)

-Figura 4-26: adicionar suporte ao Docker a um projeto do Visual Studio 2017
+Figura 4-26: Adicionando suporte ao Docker a um projeto do Visual Studio 2017

 ### <a name="add-docker-support"></a>Adicionar suporte ao Docker